Get started with Cloud Pods to manage the state of your LocalStack instance state

 In contrast, Cloud Pods provide more detailed control over your state.
 Rather than just restoring a state during LocalStack restarts, Cloud Pods enable you to capture snapshots of your local instance using the

 save command and inject these snapshots into a running instance using the

-load command) without requiring a restart.
+load command, all without needing to perform a full restart.